 We believe journalism serves many vital functions in a democratic society.
 As the eyes and ears of society, journalism seeks to discover what is going on in the world beyond people's doors and tells them about it.
 In doing so, journalism strives to reflect and transmit society’s values.
 The best journalism promotes public accountability of the powerful and encourages a well-informed citizenry.

-We believe our mission at the School of Journalism is grounded in the First Amendment to the Constitution, which gives us a unique responsibility in the university to serve the needs of a diverse society.
+We believe our mission at the School of Journalism and Media is grounded in the First Amendment to the Constitution, which gives us a unique responsibility in the university to serve the needs of a diverse society.

 We strive to educate ethical, socially responsible, well-rounded and fair-minded reporters and producers of visual and verbal messages.
 We prepare students for lifelong learning beyond their first job by teaching them to be active participants in society who can critically consume as well as produce media content.